DC Employment Lawyer

 - Negotiation of employment contracts

 - Issues unique to federal employees, including those involving grade increases

 - Assessing the validity of and compliance with noncompetition clauses

 When to Contact a Washington, DC Employment Attorney

 Although in many cases there are procedures set up to allow an employee to file a claim or address wrongdoing without the assistance of an attorney, it is still often a good to contact an attorney for advice early in the process.
 An experienced DC employment lawyer could help with the collection and preservation of evidence and advise and advocate on your behalf in private negotiations, as well as in official administrative proceedings.

 Our legal team at the Spiggle Law Firm is familiar with all aspects of workplace law and could work to explain how courts and agencies have ruled in situations similar to yours, help you evaluate the best options to correct violations, and obtain any compensation to which you may be entitled.

 If you are suffering from illegal conduct at work, contact an employment lawyer in Washington, DC now to learn how you could take steps to protect your rights and your future.

 Run 4 Your Dad

-The attorneys at The Spiggle Law Firm are excited to sponsor this year’s Run 4 Your Dad Father’s Day Four Miler on June 16th to benefit the Safety And Health Foundation.
-Come run the path along the C&O Canal with your dad or hear him cheer from the sidelines.
-To learn more about the race and how to register, visit our Run 4 Your Dad page.
+The attorneys at The Spiggle Law Firm are excited to have been a sponsor this year’s Run 4 Your Dad Father’s Day Four Miler on June 16th to benefit the Safety And Health Foundation.
+To learn more about the race, visit our Run 4 Your Dad page.